GabrielGarayalde/mcts-truss-structure-synthesis/README.md

   The main plotting file.

   ### `validation_train.py`
   This file is used to run many consecutive training runs of the `core.py` mcts algorithm.
 It saves the main information about these runs (the configurations found, as well as the time, fem simulations and results) into specific `.json` files which can then be loading in the `validation_test.py` file.
 The idea is to save many runs to get a statistically significant understanding of the parameters on the result.

+### TO DO
+- fix truncation issue in validation_test and validation_plot
+- fix all the graphs
+- find a simpler way to create passive node configs.